Bermuda-buttercup

 the Isles of Scilly.

-Bermuda-buttercup is a perennial herb growing up to 30cm.
+Bermuda-buttercup is a perennial herb growing up

 The flowers are lemon-yellow and up to 2.5cm.
-They are

-leafless, unbranched stems.
+are borne on leafless, unbranched stems.

-There are 5 petals and up to 10 anthers with orange anthers.
+There are 5 petals and up to 10 anthers with orange

 There are 5 styles with minute stigmas.

-Leaves have trefoil-like 3 leaflets which fold and may have
+Leaves have trefoil-like 3 leaflets which fold and

-brown blotches.
+may have brown blotches.

-The flowers and leavesf are produced by underground stems,
+The flowers and leavesf are produced by

-which are connected to a deep bulb.
+underground stems, which are connected to a

 Reproduction is by bulbils and stem fragmentation.